 Community Support Services are available to individuals 18 years or older with serious and persistent mental illness and reside in Kittson, Mahnomen, Marshall, Norman, Polk or Red Lake County.
-Our staff assists individuals with an entire range of supportive services to promote recovery including benefit assistance, crisis assistance, employability, independent living skills, medication monitoring, psychosocial rehabilitation, client outreach, case management and group services.
+Our staff assists individuals with an entire range of supportive services to promote recovery including benefits assistance, crisis assistance, employability, independent living skills, medication monitoring, psychosocial rehabilitation, client outreach, case management, and group services.

 Adult Rehabilitative Mental Health Services ARMHS services promote recovery by assisting recipients in gaining independent living and community skills, coping skills, social skills, and personal & emotional adjustment when these abilities are impacted by the symptoms of mental illness.
 ARMHS services assist and support individuals in areas such as medication education and monitoring, basic social and living skills, mental illness symptom management, household management, employment-related, or transitioning to community living.
 Our team works with individuals 18 years or older who have experienced a serious mental illness and/or traumatic brain injury to identify skill sets to increase the ability to live and work as independently as possible.
 Services offered include individual home, community-based or psycho-educational groups.